 On behalf of The Law Office of Gustavo E. Frances, P.A.

 If a person is accused of domestic violence, that person should strive to learn the best approach to explain the actions revolving around the specific incident.
-Those accused in this case may need to learn the laws and statutes that involve domestic violence in order to frame as cohesive defense and try and plead remorse for his lack of understanding current statutes.
-Perhaps instead of a jail sentence a criminal defense attorney could argue for substance abuse education and counseling and possibly community service.
+Those accused in this case may need to learn the laws and statutes that involve domestic violence in order to frame a cohesive defense and try and plead remorse for their lack of understanding of current statutes.
+Perhaps instead of a jail sentence, a Fort Lauderdale criminal defense attorney could argue for substance abuse education and counseling and possibly community service.